earthlab/earthlab.github.io/_drafts/course-materials/setup-r-rstudio/2016-12-08-setup-03-file-organization-101.md

 * Be able to describe the key components of a well structured project.
 * Be able to summarize in 1-3 sentences why good project structure can make your work more efficient and make it easier to collaborate with colleagues.
+* Be able to explain what a working directory is.

 ## What You Need

-You will need the most current version of R and, preferably, RStudio loaded on your computer to complete this tutorial.
+You will need the most current version of `R` and, preferably, `RStudio` loaded on your computer to complete this tutorial.

 * [How to Setup R / R Studio](/course-materials/setup-r-rstudio)

 </div>

-## Characteristics of a Well Structured Project
+## Characteristics of a Well Structured Project / Working Directory

+Please note that in this lesson, we will be using our project directory as our working directory.
+Thus these terms will be used intechangably throughout.

-## 1. Organization - Files & Directories
+### 1. Organization - Files & Directories

 When it comes to structuring the names of the files and folders that create your project, the more self explanatory, the better.